-We are seeking motivated scientists to fill several NIH-funded postdoc associate or senior research associate positions in the lab of Dr. Hongbing Wang at Michigan State University (https://physiology.natsci.msu.edu/directory/faculty/hongbing-wang-ph-d/).
+We are seeking a motivated scientist to fill an NIH-funded postdoc associate or research assistant professor position in the lab of Dr. Hongbing Wang at Michigan State University (https://physiology.natsci.msu.edu/directory/faculty/hongbing-wang-ph-d/).

 Research directions in the lab include:

 1) mechanisms underlying complexed behavior such as learning and forgetting, stress susceptibility/resilience, and social behavior

 2) mechanisms underlying the pathophysiology of Fragile X syndrome and Bipolar disorder